1. Barriers & obstacles

 11. Hierarchy-specific challenges for women in leadership

-Power plays, political games, glass ceilings - every woman in leadership positions should be aware that taking on a leadership role is not just about pure task performance.
+Power games, political games, glass ceilings - every woman in leadership positions should be aware that taking on a leadership role is not just about pure task performance.
 We will demonstrate the role of micro-politics and the skills required to exude confidence as a woman in a male-dominated environment.